xuandinh22/Online-Retail-Revenue/README.md

 ## Executive Summary
 ### Overview of Findings
 Overall, the company generated $10.7M in revenue during the analysis period, with significant concentration across customers, regions, and products.
 A small number of high-value customers and countries drive the majority of revenue, while top-selling products are primarily fueled by bulk orders from key accounts rather than broad-based demand.
+Monthly revenue exhibited significant volatility.
 Customer engagement is strong, with 64% placing repeat orders.
-Monthly revenue fluctuated throughout the year, suggesting the presence of seasonal patterns.
 Below is a snapshot from the Tableau dashboard; the full interactive dashboard can be downloaded
 <a href="https://public.tableau.com/app/profile/xuan.dinh8619/viz/Dashboard_17631801712060/DashboardOverview">here</a>.

 <p align="center">